njm1250/sentiment-api/README.md

 ```
 ### Request Parameters
 - **link** (required): The link to analyze (e.g., `https://example.com/article`).

+### Usage Tips
+- This feature works best with static content such as news articles or blog posts.
+- Dynamic content like social media posts or pages with JavaScript-rendered content may not be parsed correctly.

 ## Limitations
 - The API rate limit is set to 100 requests per hour per IP.